-Discrimination occurs when a person is treated unfavourably as a result of their disability.

-In direct discrimination occurs where a provision, criterion or practice is applied by or on behalf of an employer, or any physical feature of the employer's premises, places a disabled person at a substantial disadvantage in comparison with persons who are not disabled.
+- Discrimination occurs when a person is treated unfavourably as a result of their disability. - Indirect discrimination occurs where a provision, criterion, or practice is applied by or on behalf of an employer, or when any physical feature of the employer's premises

-In recruitment and selection there may be a requirement to make reasonable adjustments.
-For example, it might be necessary to have different application procedures for partially sighted or blind applicants that enable them to use Braille.
-With testing and assessment methods and procedures, tests can only be justified if they are directly related to the skills and competencies required for the job.
-Even then, it might be appropriate to have different levels of acceptable test results, depending on the disability.
-For example, an applicant with a learning disability might need more time to complete a test, or not be expected to reach the same standard as other non-disabled applicants.

-Reasonable adjustments in recruiting could include:

-- modifying testing and assessment procedures; - meeting the candidate at alternative premises which are more easily accessible; - having flexibility in the timing of interviews; - modifying application procedures and application forms; - providing a reader or interpreter.

-Wherever possible Hewett Recruitment will make reasonable adjustments to hallways, passages and doors in order to provide and improve means of access for disabled employees and workers.
-However, this may not always be feasible, due to circumstances creating such difficulties as to render such adjustments as being beyond what is reasonable in all the circumstances.

-Hewett Recruitment will not discriminate against a disabled person:

-- in the arrangements i.e. application form, interview or arrangements for selection for determining whom a job should be offered; or - in the terms on which employment or engagement of temporary workers is offered; or - by refusing to offer, or deliberately not offering the disabled person a job for reasons connected with their disability; or - in the opportunities afforded to the person for receiving any benefit, or by refusing to afford, or deliberately not affording him or her any such opportunity; or - by subjecting the individual to any other detriment (detriment will include refusal of training or transfer, demotion, reduction of wage, or harassment).

-Hewett Recruitment will make career opportunities available to all people with disabilities and every practical effort will be made to provide for the needs of staff, candidates and clients.
+- places a disabled person at a substantial disadvantage in comparison with persons who are not disabled. - In recruitment and selection there may be a requirement to make reasonable adjustments.
+With testing and assessment methods and procedures, tests can only be justified if they are directly related to the skills and competencies required for the job and adjustments should be made where required. - Reasonable adjustments in recruiting could include: - Modifying testing and assessment procedures - Meeting the candidate at alternative premises which are more easily accessible - Having flexibility in the timing of interviews - Modifying application procedures and application forms - Providing a reader or interpreter - Wherever possible, The Company will make reasonable adjustments to hallways, passages, and doors in order to provide and improve means of access for disabled employees and workers; however, this may not always be feasible in all circumstances. - The Company will not discriminate against a disabled person: - o In the arrangements (i.e. application form or interview) for selection for determining to whom a job should be offered - In the terms on which employment or engagement of temporary workers is offered - By refusing to offer, or deliberately not offering, the disabled person a job for reasons connected with their disability - In the opportunities afforded to the person for receiving any benefit, or by refusing to afford, or deliberately not affording him or her any such opportunity - By subjecting the individual to any other detriment (detriment will include refusal of training or transfer, demotion, reduction of wage, or harassment) - The Company will make career opportunities available to all people with disabilities and every practical effort will be made to provide for the needs of employees, candidates, and clients.

-AGE DISCRIMINATION
+Age Discrimination

-Under the Act, it is unlawful to directly or indirectly discriminate against or to harass or victimise a person because of age.
-Age discrimination does not just provide protection for people who are older or younger.
-People of all ages are protected.
+Under the Act, it is unlawful to directly or indirectly discriminate against, or to harass or victimise, a person because of age.
+Age discrimination does not just provide protection for people who are older or younger: people of all ages are protected.